MadelineRCummings/MadelineRCummings/README.md

 - 👋 Hi, I’m @MadelineRCummings
+- Welcome to my page!
 -  I’m currently learning Maths and Statistics at Queen Mary University of London.

-- 📫 How to reach me ...
+-
+-

 <!---
 MadelineRCummings/MadelineRCummings is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.